New biography of Martin Luther King Jr. undercuts a widely cited quote about Malcolm X

 King praised Malcolm X's integrity

-Playboy published Haley's interview with Malcolm X in its January 1965 issue.
+Playboy published Haley's interview with King in its January 1965 issue.
 On Feb.
 21 of that year, Malcolm X was assassinated.
 His death came as signs of a potential thaw between the two civil rights leaders emerged.

 "Malcolm X used King as a foil [and] tried to provoke his audiences by mocking King as a chicken, as an Uncle Tom, even," Eig said.
 "And it played well for his audiences because it made him seem like the more threatening.
 It also scared white people, which, you know, I think Malcolm wanted to do."